while-maybe/mars-rovers/README.md

 *Using `printf` or `echo -e` is recommended for correctly interpreting newline characters.*

 #### **Expected Output**
-For the standard test case, the output will be:
+For the proposed standard test case and regardless of the input method chosen, the output will be:

 ```
+info: Mission complete.
+Final rover positions:
 1 3 N
 5 1 E
 ```